SparkPost/gosparkpost/README.rst

         log.Fatal(err)
       }

+      // The second value returned from Create has more info
-      // tr_api.Response has more details, in case you'd
+      // about the HTTP response, in case you'd like to see
-      // like to see more than the Transmission id. log.Printf("Transmission sent with id [%s]\n", id)
+      // more than the Transmission id.
+      log.Printf("Transmission sent with id [%s]\n", id)
     }